docker/docs/docker-for-mac/faqs.md

 When uploading diagnostics to help Docker with investigating issues, the uploaded diagnostics bundle may contain personal data such as usernames and IP addresses.
-The diagnostics bundles are only accessible to Docker Inc. employees who are directly involved in diagnosing Docker Desktop issues.
-By default Docker Inc. will delete uploaded diagnostics bundles after 30 days unless they are referenced in an open issue on the [docker/for-mac](https://github.com/docker/for-mac/issues) or [docker/for-win](https://github.com/docker/for-win/issues) issue trackers.
-If an issue is closed, Docker Inc. will remove the referenced diagnostics bundles within 30 days.
+The diagnostics bundles are only accessible to Docker, Inc. employees who are directly involved in diagnosing Docker Desktop issues.

+By default Docker, Inc. will delete uploaded diagnostics bundles after 30 days unless they are referenced in an open issue on the
+[docker/for-mac](https://github.com/docker/for-mac/issues) or
+[docker/for-win](https://github.com/docker/for-win/issues) issue trackers.
+If an issue is closed, Docker, Inc. will remove the referenced diagnostics bundles within 30 days.
 You may also request the removal of a diagnostics bundle by either specifying the diagnostics ID or via your GitHub ID (if the diagnostics ID is mentioned in a GitHub issue).
-Docker Inc. will only use the data in the diagnostics bundle to investigate specific user issues, but may derive high level (non personal) metrics such as the rate of issues from it.
+Docker, Inc. will only use the data in the diagnostics bundle to investigate specific user issues, but may derive high-level (non personal) metrics such as the rate of issues from it.